Why take Shelter Medicine Courses?

 What does it mean to be a Non-Degree seeking student?

-UF’s online shelter medicine program offers the opportunity to enroll in one course (up to 3 credits) as a non-degree seeking student.
+UF’s online shelter medicine program offers the opportunity to enroll in no more than 2 courses as a non-degree seeking student.
 This gives professionals the chance to sharpen skills and focus on areas of interest specific to their line of work, without the demand of a full degree curriculum.
 It is recommended that you take VME 6810: Integrating Veterinary Medicine with Shelter Systems as it is the foundational course.
-Credits earned are fully transferable towards the graduate certificate or master’s degree in shelter medicine for students who wish to further their education.
+Core course credits earned are fully transferable toward the graduate certificate or master’s degree in shelter medicine for students who wish to further their education.

 What will you learn?

-Non-degree seeking students can choose from the entire catalog of shelter medicine courses.
+Non-degree (visiting) students are welcome to enroll in any course that does not require prerequisites.
+If a course lists prerequisites, enrollment for non-degree students is subject to those requirements.
+Check the course description or contact the department for guidance.
 These courses offer a wide range of topics for animal welfare professionals to hone in on skills or areas of interest specific to their role.
 Topics range from:

 How much is tuition?

 Tuition is $525 per credit hour, plus fees for all shelter medicine courses.
+Please note, non-degree courses cannot be covered by Employee Education Program (EEP) or Florida State Tuition waivers.
 For more details on tuition, click here.